EnriqueNueve/Reflex-Fuzzy-Network/README.md

 ```

 ### Train and Test Network

-The network is tested with the Iris data set.
-The training samples and test samples, X, need to be a numpy array with
+The X inputs and Y labels need to be separated into two separate date sets, a training and test set.
+The X-values
-the shape of (sample,features).
-The labels of the training samples and test samples, Y, need the class labels
+are the first passed parameter for "train" and "test" functions and, the y-values are the second parameter passed for the
-to be assigned to natural numbers (1, 2, 3, 4, .....) and also be in the form of a numpy array.
+"train" and "test" functions.

 ```
     # --- Train network --- #